- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By following these recommended practices, organizations can significantly enhance their ability to recover data and systems in the event of a disaster, minimizing the risk of complete data loss.

-Although NAS DNS-346 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DNS-346 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -